Strategy11/formidable-forms/readme.txt

 * PRO: Updated file upload process to change the file path before uploading instead of moving the files afterwards

 = 1.06.02 =
-* Fixed selection of dropdowns on the form builder page in Chrome
+* Fixed selection of dropdowns on the form maker page in Chrome
 * Added WPML integration.
 Requires the add-on available from WPML.
 Pro version includes a quick translation page.
 * Added option to use the custom menu name site wide in multi-site installs
 * Added 'frm_use_wpautop' filter for disabling all built-in occurrences of auto paragraphs (form description, HTML fields, and displaying paragraph fields)